 Jewish women have been involved in the production of Hebrew books from the earliest days of Hebrew printing.
-In 1477, the colophon of a Hebrew book Behinat Olam printed in Mantua declared, “I, Estellina, the wife of my worthy husband Abraham Conat, wrote this book Behinat Olam with the aid of Jacob Levi of Tarascon.”
+In the 1470s, the colophon of a Hebrew book Behinat Olam printed in the Italian city of Mantua declared, “I, Estellina, the wife of my worthy husband Abraham Conat, wrote this book Behinat Olam with the aid of Jacob Levi of Tarascon.”
 It is well known that the author of the book, an ethical work written in Hebrew in the first half of the fourteenth century, was Jedaiah Ben Abraham Bedersi (c.
 1270–1340).
-But it was Estellina who arranged for the printing and was actually involved in the process.
+But it was Estellina who arranged for its printing in Mantua and was actually involved in the process.
 She used the word “wrote” because there was as yet no term in Hebrew for “printing.”
 According to her husband, who was the proprietor of the press, Estellina “wrote” the book “with many pens, without the aid of a miracle.”

-Until the nineteenth century, printing was a cottage industry; adjoining living and printing areas enabled the entire family to join in helping with the multiple tasks involved.
-Among both Jewish and non-Jewish women it was mainly after the husband died that his widow took over the printing press.
-Since some of the widows married soon after, their new husbands, often also printers, took over the business.
-Many widows, however, chose to continue operating the business themselves in order to support their family and sometimes to pass it on to their children.
+In general, until the nineteenth century, printing was a cottage industry; adjoining living and printing areas enabled an entire family to join in helping with the multiple tasks involved.
+Both Jewish and non-Jewish widows mainly took over the printing press after their husbands died.
+Since some widows married soon after, their new husbands, often also printers, took over the business.
+Many widows, however, chose to continue operating the businesses themselves in order to support their families, and sometimes to pass them on to their children.

-After Estellina Conat, there were at least fifty-four other Jewish women printers whose names were on colophons or title-pages up to the 1920s and there have been many since.
-Probably there were many more: it is hard to estimate numbers because so many Hebrew books were lost and destroyed over the centuries during periods of persecution and expulsion.
-Some of the women are mentioned specifically by name: in other cases lines in the colophons and title pages state, as in the case of the famous Proops family of Amsterdam, “Printed by the Widow and Orphans of Jacob (or Joseph) Proops” or “Printed by the Widow and Brothers Romm” in late nineteenth-century Vilna.
-It seems likely that countless Jewish women contributed anonymously to the printing endeavor throughout the centuries.
+After Estellina Conat, the names of at least 54 other Jewish women printers appeared on colophons or title-pages up to the 1920s, with many more since then.
+It is hard to estimate numbers because so many Hebrew books were lost and destroyed during periods of persecution and expulsion over the centuries.
+Some of the women are mentioned specifically by name; in other cases, lines in the colophons and title pages state, as in the case of the famous Proops family of Amsterdam, “Printed by the Widow and Orphans of Jacob (or Joseph) Proops,” or “Printed by the Widow and Brothers Romm” in late nineteenth-century Vilna.
+Countless Jewish women likely contributed anonymously to the printing endeavor throughout the centuries.

-There is evidence from external sources of some printers whose books have not survived.
-A Converso, Juan de Lucena, is considered to be the first Hebrew printer in the Iberian peninsula, even though no books survive from his press.
+Evidence exists from external sources of some female printers whose books have not survived.
+A converso, Juan de Lucena, is considered the first Hebrew printer in the Iberian peninsula, even though no books survive from his press.
 Records of the Spanish Inquisition state that he and four of his daughters were accused of printing Hebrew books in the village of Montalban and in Toledo before 1480.
-In 1485, one of his daughters confessed before the Inquisition that she had helped her father print Hebrew books.
-“I accuse myself of having been delinquent by helping my father to write in Hebrew with type, which sin I have committed while a girl in my father’s house.”
-Almost fifty years later, another daughter was condemned to life imprisonment after a similar confession.
+In 1485, one of his daughters confessed before the Inquisition that she had helped her father print Hebrew books: “I accuse myself of having been delinquent by helping my father to write in Hebrew with type, which sin I have committed while a girl in my father’s house.”
+Almost 50 years later, another daughter was condemned to life imprisonment after a similar confession.

-Famous in the annals of the contribution of Jewish women to printing were two typesetters, Ella and Gela at the end of the seventeenth century—daughters of a convert to Judaism named Moses who first worked as a printer and then had his own printing house in various cities including Amsterdam, Dessau, Berlin, Frankfurt an der Oder and Halle.
+Famous in the annals of the contribution of Jewish women to printing were two typesetters, Ella and Gela, at the end of the seventeenth century—daughters of a convert to Judaism named Moses who first worked as a printer and then had his own printing house in various cities, including Amsterdam, Dessau, Berlin, Frankfurt an der Oder, and Halle.
 Ella set type in her father’s printing house in Dessau.
-In 1696 the Yiddish rhymed colophon to a volume stated: “These Yiddish letters I set with my own hand, Ella, daughter of Moses of Holland.
+In 1696, the Yiddish rhymed colophon to a volume stated: “These Yiddish letters I set with my own hand, Ella, daughter of Moses of Holland.
 My years number no more than nine, the only girl of six children.
 If you find an error, please remember that it was set by a child.”
-Ella moved to Frankfurt an der Oder and worked with her brother on the important Talmud edition printed there between 1697 and 1699: this she noted at the end of Tractate Niddah.
+Ella moved to Frankfurt an der Oder and worked with her brother on the important Talmud edition printed there between 1697 and 1699; this she noted at the end of Tractate Niddah.
 Her younger sister Gela set the type for two books in her father’s press in Halle between 1709 and 1710.
-In a prayer book printed in 1710 she wrote:
+In a prayer book printed in 1710, Gela wrote: